The National Records of Scotland’s Library collections are made available for reference in the search rooms as an aid to research in the records.

 - Scottish Record Office and National Archives of Scotland publications

-Most books and journals are available on request but some are held on open shelf in the Historical Search Room, Alcove, Index Room and Catalogue Room.
+Some reference books are held on open shelf in the Historical Search Room, Alcove, Index Room and Catalogue Room but most books and journals are available on request.

 You can also access the following digital resources in the Historical Search Room